OHIF/Viewers/platform/docs/docs/deployment/docker.md

 ### Configuring the OHIF config file

 The OHIF [config file](../configuration/configurationFiles.md) to use can be specified by mounting it as a volume for the Docker container using the `-v` flag.
-If the OHIF config file is on the local file system then it can be specified as such:
+If the OHIF config file is on the local file system then it can be specified as below.
+Note that depending on the version of Docker, an absolute path to the config file might be required.

 ```sh
 docker run -d -p 3000:80/tcp -v /path/to/config/file.js:/usr/share/nginx/html/app-config.js --name ohif-viewer-container ohif-viewer-image